iterative/dvc.org/static/docs/commands-reference/destroy.md

 Note that the DVC cache will normally be removed as well, unless it's set to an external location with `dvc cache dir`.
 (By default a local cache is located in the `.dvc/cache` directory.)
-If you were using symlinks for linking data from the cache, dvc will replace them with copies, so that your data is intact after the dvc repository distruction.
+If you were using symlinks for linking data from the cache, DVC will replace them with copies, so that your data is intact after the dvc repository distruction.

 ```usage